Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Acknowledgments

 \section{Acknowledgments}

-We would like to thank all the developers and researchers that have made their software available in the public domain.
-A special thanks to James Cussens and Mohamad Elmasri for their contributions and great feedback.
+We would like to thank all the developers and researchers who made their software available open source.
+A special thanks to James Cussens and Mohamad Elmasri for their valuable feedback and their contributions towards expanding the package.